davewsmith/play/dockerized-flask-celery/NOTES.md

 So, `docker compose`, which has changed sligtly since `docker-compose` days.

-Got `docker compuse up` minimally working (the flask app presents on localhost:5000).
+Got `docker compose up` minimally working (the flask app presents on localhost:5000).
 There's a complaint from the worker that it shouldn't be run as root.
 Fixing that later.

 Fought with celery for a few hours sorting out why it thought there was no backend